How to Use City Directories In Your Genealogy Research

 Now that I have convinced you of the value of researching city directories, let’s find them!
 As with other records, what is available will vary by state and time period.
 Check out these sources.

-- Google books – Here is an example of an Ann Arbor, MI directory. – Find many FREE online directories.
+- Google books – Here is an example of an Ann Arbor, MI directory. – You can access numerous free online directories here, making it a fantastic starting point for your research.
+[Learn more about finding family history related books in Google books.]

 22 Comments